Hritika200/CRM-Dashboard/README.md

    🔸Home: Welcome message and "Get Started" button

-   🔸 Add Customer: Form for submitting new customer info
+   🔸Add Customer: Form for submitting new customer info

    🔸View Customers:See all customers in a table